Ceballosk/Ceballosk/README.md

 - 👋 Hi, I’m @Ceballosk
-- 👀 I’m interested in finish my Master Thesis
+- 👀 I’m interested in data science
 - 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me by email